colossus06/AWS-Cloud-Project-Bootcamp-Cruddur/journal/week8.md

 # Week 8 — Serverless Image Processing

-This week I implemented on the following:
+This week I worked on the following:

 * CDK Stack
 * Configuring and serving avatars via CloudFront